Gritty Gnanasekaran bows out of Asian Table Tennis Championships

 Indian paddler Sathiyan Gnanasekaran became only the second Indian after Sudhir Phadke to reach the quarter-finals of the 2019 ITTF-ATTU Asian Table Tennis Championships in the singles event.

 His celebration, however, was cut short as he went on to lose to China’s Lin Gaoyuan 7-11, 5-11, 11-8, 8-11 to bow out of the tournament on Friday.

 Having defeated Iran’s Noshad Alamiyan 8-11, 11-7, 11-6, 11-5 in the Round of 32, the 26-year-old notched up an impressive 11-7, 11-8, 11-6 victory over An-Ji Song of North Korea to book a place in the quarter-finals.

-Facing Gaoyuan, a 2017 Asian Cup champion, Gnanasekaran got off to an anxious start, losing two back to back sets.
-A brilliant comeback in the third, however, was in vain as he went on to lose the subsequent set to end his quest in the tournament.
+Facing Gaoyuan, a 2017 Asian Cup champion, Gnanasekaran got off to an anxious start, losing two back to back games.
+A brilliant comeback in the third, however, was in vain as he went on to lose the subsequent game to end his quest in the tournament.

 A tournament to forget

 Unlike yesterday’s march, the women’s contingent started their day on a low after Archana Girish Kamath suffered 9-11, 9-11, 11-9, 4-11 defeat to Singapore’s Tianwei Feng.